skinny85/eol-blog/content/articles/2025/graal-truffle-tutorial-part-16-debuggers.md

 `readReference()` and `writeReference()`,
 as they don't play well with partial evaluation.
-In order to mitigate that issue, we will use specializations when implementing the `InteropLibrary`, messages in `AbstractDebuggerScopeObject`, like we first saw in
+In order to mitigate that issue, we will use specializations when implementing the `InteropLibrary` messages in `AbstractDebuggerScopeObject`, like we first saw in
 [part 13 of the series](/graal-truffle-tutorial-part-13-classes-2-fields-this-constructors#writing-the-length-property-of-arrays),
 and cache the `RefObject` we find,